 The first goal of the dental abscess treatment is to reduce the pressure inside the swelling.

 In order to drain the abscess a little cut of the tissue or boil is required.
 The dentist will then gently squeeze the bump to make the pus coming out.
-As soon as the pus starts to exit the pressure decrease and the pain calms down but it doesn’t mean that the problem is solved.
+As soon as the pus starts to exit the pressure decreases and the pain calms down but it doesn’t mean that the problem is solved.
 The infected and necrotic tissue is still there and it is necessary to remove it to avoid the infection restarts again.

 Root canal treatment or re-treatment